imperionite/insighted/MS2_Rationale.md

 ## **Methods**

-The project methodology consists of the following steps:

-1. **Data Acquisition and Cleaning:**
+This study follows a structured approach to ensure accurate and meaningful results:

+### **1. Data Acquisition & Cleaning**
 - Obtain food price datasets from the MO-IT100 course and MotorPH's data repository.
-    - Obtain CPI data from the Philippine Statistics Authority (PSA).
+- Collect Consumer Price Index (CPI) data from the Philippine Statistics Authority (PSA).
-    - Clean and preprocess the data using R and Jupyter Lab.
+- Clean and preprocess data in R and Jupyter Lab.

-2. **Base Meal Price Model Development (Option 1):**
+### **2. Base Meal Price Model (Option 1)**
-The primary goal is to determine a reasonable "base meal price" based on historical food prices in the Philippines.
-This price reflects the cost of the raw ingredients needed to prepare a basic meal.
+The goal is to establish a "base meal price" reflecting the cost of essential ingredients over time.

-### Option 1: Meal Price Model Development

 ```mermaid
 flowchart TD